marmik2001/DSA-Problem-Solutions/README.md

 # Leetcode-Problem-Solutions
-Collection of solutions to LeetCode problems - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of solutions to LeetCode and GeeksForGeeks problems - Created using [LeetHub](https://github.com/QasimWani/LeetHub)